 With respect to curriculum and programming, Windsor Law continues to implement a variety of meaningful offerings and initiatives.
 As of 2018, the first-year Indigenous Legal Orders course became mandatory for all Windsor Law students.
 First-year students also participate in the Blanket Exercise at orientation and this training is offered for other Faculties at UWindsor as well.
-Additionally, several unique opportunities have been established for students who may elect to expand their Indigenous knowledge and practice, such as the chance to achieve a specialized Indigenous Law Stream Certificate as part of their studies; participating in the Indigenous Legal Studies Program; getting involved in the Indigenous Legal Orders Institute; or, opting to participate in experiential learning programs like the Indigenous Law Student Summer Program which provides an immersive 13-week experiential learning placement with an Indigenous-focused organization or community.
+Additionally, several unique opportunities have been established for students who may elect to expand their Indigenous Law Stream Certificate as part of their studies; participating in the Indigenous Legal Studies Program; getting involved in the Indigenous Legal Orders Institute; or, opting to participate in experiential learning programs like the Indigenous Law Student Summer Program which provides an immersive 13-week experiential learning placement with an Indigenous-focused organization or community.